CodeTherapist/codetherapist.github.io/_posts/2019-09-16-netconf-netcore3-IL-Linker.md

 **Trimmed: 25,3 MB (26.548.001 bytes)**

-**Note trimmed: 65,8 MB (69.091.753 bytes)**
+**Not trimmed: 65,8 MB (69.091.753 bytes)**

-Around 30 MB smaller - not that much but still enough to be worth doing it.
+Around ~30-40 MB smaller - not that much but still enough to be worth doing it.

 ### Framework-Dependent Deployment (FDD)